mtn/cocoa-eh-hugo-theme/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request on GitHub

+Please keep each pull request to a single feature -- it's okay to submit multiple pull requests at a time!
+This makes new features easier to review and merge.
+For large changes, consider making an issue beforehand to discuss.

 ## License